Gardens do not have dirt. They have soil. And good gardeners pay close attention to the state of their garden soil.

 The best garden soils are between about 5% and 10% humus, or rotted organic material.
 Adding organic matter (like leaf mould, compost, or well-rotted manure) to the soil improves the texture of soil, allows it to retain more water, and makes available to plants a host of nutrients.

-To ensure that you return to the soil what the plants remove from it, plan to add compost to the tops of your beds every year.
+To ensure that you return to the soil what the plants remove from it, plan to add compost to your beds.
 Use mulch too; an organic mulch—like hardwood, straw, or chopped up leaves—prevents erosion, retains moisture in the soil, and improves the soil texture as that material breaks down and becomes incorporated into the soil.

 Plants need 13 nutrients that have to come directly from the soil (in addition to the carbon, hydrogen, and oxygen they get from air and water).